 - Adhering to the Reformed Communion posting policy in all forum contributions (see below).

-The Reformed Communion exists to encourage pastors and strengthen congregations in the work of the holy catholic church.
-One of the ways we hope to accomplish this goal is through the establishment of a web site on which a variety of written materials will be posted.
-Given the dangers of on-line discourse and the possibility that the way we speak to one another on-line may undermine the messages we are trying to convey, the Board of Directors has established the following posting policy for anything written on the Reformed Communion web site.
-This policy applies to any and every posted resource, article, blog post, blog comment, and forum post.
-It will be enforced by the Board of Directors, and repeated violations will result in the banishment of the offender from the web site.
+The Reformed Communion exists to train and sustain pastors and ministry leaders in the work of the holy catholic church.
+One of the ways we hope to accomplish this goal is through on-line communication.
+Given the dangers of on-line discourse and the possibility that the way we speak to one another on-line may undermine the messages we are trying to convey, the Board of Directors has established the following posting policy for anything written on the Reformed Communion web site or on Slack.
+This policy applies to any and every posted resource, article, blog post, blog comment, and Slack post.
+It will be enforced by the Board of Directors, and repeated violations will result in the revocation of posting privileges.

 The basis for the posting policy comes from the Apostle Paul’s admonishment to the Colossian church: “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you must also forgive.
 And above all these put on love, which binds everything together in perfect harmony (Colossians 3:12-14).”

 From this admonition to be clothed in love, we draw the following specific points of policy: